Cyberbullying and online harassment can be extremely distressing. They can be even be classed as criminal offences in some cases.

 However, there are plenty of organisations you can turn to for help, including charities, social media service providers, and the police.

-See the link below to find out more about what online bullying is, how you can avoid it, and where you go for advice.
+See all of the links below to find out more about what online bullying is, how you can avoid it, and where you go for advice.

 The internet is an amazing resource which enables children and young people to connect, communicate and be creative in a number of different ways, on a range of devices.
 However, the internet is always changing, and being able to keep up to date with your children’s use of technology can be a challenge.
 You may sometimes feel that your children have better technical skills than you do, however children and young people still need advice and protection when it comes to managing their lives online and using the internet positively and safely.